Statement of Purpose

 - Consider other community resources, interlibrary loan, etc. to maximize the Library's resources.
 Out-of-print, used items, or items that require Library staff to go beyond the scope of its normal purchasing procedures are usually not purchased.

-- Strive to develop a collection that complements the curriculum of area educational institutions but does not duplicate curriculum materials in use by educational institutions or home schooled students.
+- Develop a collection that complements the curriculum of area educational institutions and home schoolers.
+We do not duplicate curriculum materials.

 - Consider patron requests within the overarching principles of selection.